therob3000/comicpress-manager/readme.txt

 == Installation ==

 Copy the comicpress_manager.php file to your wp-content/plugins/ directory and activate it.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.

+== Frequently Asked Questions ==

+= I'm unable to edit my comicpress-config.php file from the plugin interface =

+Check the permissions on the theme directory and on the comicpress-config.php file itself.
+Both of these need to be writable by the user that the Webserver runs as.
+For more information on this, contact your Webhost.

 == License ==